Nooberieno/DnD-Homebrew/content/spells/Hymn of Ferocity.md

 **Range**: 45 ft
 **Components**: V, S
 **Duration**: Up to 10 minutes
-**Classes**: Artificer, Bard, Cleric, Druid, Paladin, Ranger, Sorcerer, Warlock, Wizard
+**Classes**: Artificer, Bard, Cartomancer, Cleric, Druid, Paladin, Ranger, Sorcerer, Warlock, Wizard

 **Description**

 You intone the powerful Hymn of Ferocity, creating a magic circle that envelops an ally or creature you can see within range.
-The target becomes engulfed in a crimson aura,

-the target has:
+The target becomes engulfed in a crimson aura, the target has:

 - Advantage on Strength checks and Strength saving throws.
 - A +2 bonus to any damage roll on melee attacks using Strength
 - Resistance to bludgeoning, piercing, and slashing damage.

 If you are able to cast spells, you can't cast them or concentrate on them while raging.

 This spells ends early if the target is knocked [unconscious](https://2014.5e.tools/conditionsdiseases.html#unconscious_phb) or if the target ends it on their bonus action.
 The target must make a Wisdom saving throw of DC 15 if they wish to resist the effects and not enter a rage.